 Type of Medication

-Allergy shots do not work on all allergies or on all people with allergies.
+Allergy shots do not work on all allergies.
 For example, they are not used to treat food allergies .
 Shots may be prescribed for:

 How Allergy Shots Work